 These days, I spend most of my time in the Present.

 However, “what I bring to the (massage) table” is the sum-total of my life experiences, and how I have integrated them.
 There’s a certain capacity for depth and breadth that I value, be it intellectually, or in terms of touch or pressure, or in terms of being able to grok whatever you bring to your session.

 Foundational influences on my bodywork practice include over 30 years of Vipassana (Buddhist) Meditation, studying Transformational Movement/Movement Therapy, and growing up on the East Coast in a family-centered family with parents who were together and loved each other ’til my Dad passed at 83.

 More specific life experiences that inform my practice:

-I was in elementary school at the height of the 1960’s Civil Rights era.
+Being in elementary school at the height of the 1960’s Civil Rights era.
 Being on a spiritual path since my teens, and waking up to being a woman in the height of the 1970’s second wave of feminism.
 Going to a gigantic university (B.A., Michigan State) and then spending a year at an ivy league Divinity School (Harvard).
 Being in state- and local-level leadership as a political activist, focused on ending violence against women in the pioneering days of educating communities about domestic violence.
 Experiencing the full breadth of a long-term marriage, and its dissolution.
 Experiencing full-on, knock-you-to-your-knees heartbreak.
 Birthing a daughter at age 41.
 Having an “empty nest.”
 Experiencing some of the physical and emotional fall-out of car “accidents.”
 Fully recovering from “frozen shoulder” (twice).
 Going to Peru on retreat in shamanic ceremonies.
 Traveling to Australia, New Zealand and Switzerland.
 Experiencing Structural Integration.
 Living for 27 years in a creative, rural, coastal town with a strong sense of can-do and deeply-connected community.